 Sweeten apple pie with maple syrup and maple sugar

 Roasting the apple slices not only allowed me to cram the equivalent of 4 pounds of apples into one pie (woah!), but it also meant that I only had to mix in 2 tablespoons of flour to thicken the filling (instead of at least 5 had I not roasted the apples first).
 Basically, this technique prevented any extra ingredients getting in the way of the apple flavour in this pie.
 It’s funny because up until now, I’d always opted for brown sugar or granulated sugar for apple pie, but pairing maple with apple seemed like the perfect combo and one to add to my roster of maple syrup recipes.
-I sweetened the apples with a little maple syrup before roasting, and then to make the pie I added maple sugar (you can buy it on Amazon).
+I sweetened the apples with a little maple syrup before roasting, and then to make the pie I added maple sugar (you can buy it on Amazon), yielding the ultimate maple apple pie.

 By the way, I got this pie top cutter from Nordic Ware.
 It’s basically a giant cookie cutter for a pie top.
 Because of its intricacy and its size, it’s a little tough to use because you have to be sure to press evenly and hard enough to cut through the dough.
 To be honest, I didn’t press as evenly as I should have when I used the cutter, so I had to take a small pairing knife to finish some of the cuts.
 Still, I think the crust pattern turned out beautifully.
 The top crust cracked a little as the pie cooled and settled but hey, pie is not meant to be perfect.
 It’s pie.
 Having a warm homemade apple pie to enjoy basically erases every crack and imperfection in my mind.